whitedarkgray/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 5 - numbers

 Display current directory contents in long format, with user and group IDs displayed as numbers, including hidden files

+## 6 - welcome

+Create a script that creates a directory in the `/tmp/` directory